Mouthless-Stoat/sigil101/src/ch2/2-variables.md

 ## Operators

-Operators are use to compute different values.`[text] gdscript` support a few basic arithmetic operator:
+Operators are use to compute different values.`[] gdscript` support a few basic arithmetic operator:

 ```gd
 a + b  # addition